stephcole/Project-Wiki/FAQ.md

 How do I prevent this from occurring again?
 When you create a new file you will get a window pop-up.
 It will look something like this, see the image below:
 ![2021-10-27 13_15_06-Window.png](/.attachments/2021-10-27%2013_15_06-Window-d3492c34-eb77-4320-b3dd-e1b82e74ddc9.png)
 You would want to add file to git, that file will now be tracked.
-The reason your file ended up being untracked could be that you might have clicked cancel when this window popped up.
+The reason your file ended up untracked could be because cancel was clicked instead of add.